 - 13. The 1st opposite party is a Private Limited Company with only three Directors.
 The entire dealings of the company are managed by the Managing Director, the Chairman and the Director.
 The complainant has no cause of action to institute the present complaint.
 None of the reliefs sought for can be allowed or granted.
 The interest claimed is exorbitant.
 Therefore, the complaint is liable to be dismissed with costs. - 14.
 On the above pleadings, both sides went to trial.
-Both sides have not adduced any oral evidence.
 The complainant filed affidavit in lieu of chief examination.
-Exhibits A1 to A13 documents are markedon the side of complainants.
+Exhibits A1 to A8 documents are marked on the side of complainants.
+Through the counsel for the opposite parties wanted to cross examine the complainant the attempt was later given up.
+Therefore the complainant's evidence was closed.
 A proof affidavit has been filed on behalf of all the opposite parties producing one document marked as Exhibit B1.
+No oral evidence was adduced by them.
 After close of evidence both the parties were heard.

-- 15. According to the counsel for the complainant, entire amount had been handed over to the opposite parties under Exhibit A1 agreement with the object of satisfying the cherished dream of the complainant to acquire a residential apartment of his own.
+- 15. According to the counsel for the complainant, substantial amounts had been handed over to the opposite parties under Exhibit A2 agreement with the object of satisfying the cherished dream of the complainant to acquire a residential apartment of his own.
 However, after having received the amount, the opposite parties have neither completed the construction nor handed over the apartment that was agreed to be delivered possession before 31-12-2014.
 It is clear that they have no intention of completing the construction.
 Therefore, it is only appropriate that the complainant is permitted to recover the amounts paid by him from the opposite party.
 The counsel prays that a decree may be granted as prayed for in the complaint. - 16.
 According to the counsel for the opposite parties, as per orders of the National Company Law Tribunal, proceedings before all Courts and Tribunals have been stayed and for the said reason, this Commission also lacks jurisdiction to pass orders against them.
 It is contended that the opposite parties have been divested of their authority in respect of the company and they are no longer in management thereof.
 Therefore, passing of any orders against them would serve no purpose.
 On the above grounds, the counsel seeks dismissal of the complaint.